Bath, Somerset: Early modern

 By the 15th century, Bath's abbey church was dilapidated and Oliver King, Bishop of Bath and Wells, decided to rebuild it on a smaller scale in 1500.
 The new church was completed just a few years before Bath Priory was dissolved in 1539 by Henry VIII.
 The abbey church became derelict before being restored as the city's parish church in the Elizabethan era, when the city experienced a revival as a spa.
 The baths were improved and the city began to attract the aristocracy.
-A Royal charter granted by Queen Elizabeth I in 1590 confirmed city status.
-Anne of Denmark came to bathe in 1613 and 1615.
+A royal charter granted by Queen Elizabeth I in 1590 confirmed city status.
+James Montagu, Bishop of Bath and Wells from 1608, spent considerable sums in restoring Bath Abbey and actively supported the Baths themselves, aware that the 'towne liveth wholly by them'.
+In 1613, perhaps at his behest, Queen Anne visited the town to take the waters: the Queen's Bath was named after her.
+The cue for the visit may have been the completion of the restoration work to Bath Abbey, the last instalment of which had been paid for two years previously.
+Anne of Denmark came to Bath in 1613 and 1615.
+By the beginning of the English Civil War, the city was a first-class resort.
+However, it lost much of this trade in 1642; with the outbreak of war, fiddlers, "ladies who are there", and ale-house guides, lost their customers.

-During the English Civil War, the city was garrisoned for Charles I. Seven thousand pounds was spent on fortifications, but on the appearance of parliamentary forces the gates were thrown open and the city surrendered.
+The city was initially garrisoned for Charles I. Seven thousand pounds was spent on fortifications, but on the appearance of parliamentary forces the gates were thrown open and the city surrendered.
 It became a significant post for the Western Association army under William Waller.
 Bath was retaken by the royalists in July 1643 following the Battle of Lansdowne and occupied for two years until 1645.
-Luckily, the city was spared the destruction of property and starvation of its inhabitants unlike nearby Bristol and Gloucester.
-During the occupation, the finances of the Bath City Council took a drubbing with council spending, rents and grants all falling.
-The billeting of soldiers in private houses also contributed to disorder and vandalism.
+The city was spared widespread destruction of property, overcrowding, bubonic plague, or starvation of its inhabitants, etc, unlike nearby Bristol and Gloucester, and it had good water piped in from its surrounding hills.
+Still, soldiers who were billeted in private houses contributed to disorder and vandalism, though this never caused the general destruction and plundering seen in Marlborough and other towns.
+Bath remained a health resort, often for wounded soldiers, its markets continued open and well-regulated, and its shopkeepers and craftsmen continued busy.
+Nevertheless, council spending, rents and grants all decreased and the finances of the Bath City Council were seriously affected.